 Stealth and stealing are ludicrously unbalanced, despite the fact I had no stealth skills.
 I simply talked my way out of trouble with little to no penalty and sold the stolen item back to the shop keeper!

 Ammo may as well be set to infinite, even without stealing I never even came close to running out.
 It was never a concern.
 If you have a few points in engineering you can modify and improve weapons and armor, but due to the incredibly easy difficulty, it by and large doesn’t matter.
 You will pick up better gear as loot.

 You find a gigaton of loot but it was hard to be excited about it because of how little impact any of it had on the combat.
 The Outer Worlds sells itself on playing the character you want to be.
 But your choice is largely an illusion.
-There is a clear best choice and you are never punished for not having a certain skill unless that
+There is a clear best choice and you are never punished for not having a certain skill unless that is related to dialogue.

 The Outer Worlds has a load of mechanics put into place, and while they are functional, they aren’t cohesive.
 They were implemented with little regard for how they would interact with each other and the game is a mess because of it.
 They had to make it so a player could complete the game no matter how they built their character.
 Obsidian succeeded, but only by making those choices matter very little in the first place.